cedar-policy/cedar-docs/docs/collections/_policies/syntax-entity.md

     resource
 )
 when {
-    principal == resource //The same entity
+    principal == resource // The same entity
 };
 ```

 This example allows any principal to perform the `readUser` action on any resource, as long as the `principal` and the `resource` in the request are the same entity.

 Except for action entities, which are prefixed with the reserved entity type `Action`, there is no way to distinguish whether an entity should behave as a principal, resource, or both without additional context.
-You can use entity types to constrain how an entity type can be used.
+You can use the schema to constrain how an entity type can be used.

 ## Operators {#entity-operators}